jonxh/1LLL/README.md

 TODO:

+- Add different epView layout for OLL (1, 21, 55, 56, 57 / 20, 58)
+- Improve insertion and deletion of algs.
-- Add administration for alg inserts
+- Add administration for alg inserts.

 ---